Virtusa-Systems-LLC/whiteboard/README.md

 After you have installed the app, run `npm run start:dev` to start the backend and a frontend development server.
 The website will be accessible on http://locahost:8080.
--http://localhost:8080/?whiteboardid=myNewWhiteboard&accesstoken=vss run this url -If it is not opening-
+-http://localhost:8080/?whiteboardid=myNewWhiteboard&accesstoken=vss run this url
+- If it is not opening-
--commands -
+- commands -
 - npm i
 - npm update -g npm
 - npx browserslist@latest --update-db
-- npm run start:dev
+- npm run start:dev if not working use npm run start:prod
 - http://localhost:8080/?whiteboardid=myNewWhiteboard&accesstoken=vss
 ## Default keyboard shortcuts